 The state health order related to the state of emergency expired May 31.

 The United States is also under national emergency status.
 As a result, the Federal Motor Carrier Safety Administration issued an Emergency Declaration Order, which has been modified and extended through August 31, 2021.

-This page is updated regularly with information related specifically to this global pandemic.
+This page will continue to be updated as needed with information related specifically to the global pandemic.
 See the Alabama Retail Associations’ Emergency Preparedness Page for broader emergency preparedness information.
 During these uncertain times, consult your company lawyer, accountant, insurance company, banker/financial adviser about business and/or legal decisions.

 Mask Signage Provided by the State of Alabama

 (For businesses wishing to require or encourage face coverings)

 Download Zip File of Shop Alabama Mask Graphics

 Improve How Your Mask Protects You and Others